-Wednesday 4 September 2019
+Wednesday, 4 September 2019

 My maiden 'Novel' blues

-As Roopa’s father couldn't help her become a doctor, she marries Sathyam, hoping that he would help her cause, but when he fails her, feeling used by him, she insensibly seeks lesbian solace in her friend Sandhya’s embrace.
+Indeed, as Roopa’s father couldn't help her become a doctor, she marries Sathyam, hoping that he would help her cause, but when he fails her, feeling used by him, she insensibly seeks lesbian solace in her friend Sandhya’s embrace.
 Later, losing her heart to Raja Rao, Sandhya’s husband, she finds herself in a dilemma of love, even as Sathyam’s friend Prasad woos her to distraction.
 Unfolding the compelling saga of Roopa’s love and loss, governed by the vicissitudes of life, this 'novel' endeavor nuances man-woman chemistry on one hand, and portrays woman-woman empathy on the other.

 When, in an absorbing story, these and other inimitable characters began to come alive in an intricate plot, I could sense that my maiden novel was turning out into a work of art on the Indian literary stage, and so I was desperate to live up to its completion in its poetic prose.
 Oh, how I feared death then, and what a relief it was as I lived to keep up with the muse to complete 'Benign Flame'!

-But what a poetic justice it was that the publishers’ apathy, for a literary foray into an uncharted fictional arena, pushed me into Roopa’s despondent shoes, leg for leg!
+But what a poetic justice it was that the publishers’ apathy, for my literary foray into an uncharted fictional arena, pushed me into Roopa’s despondent shoes, leg for leg!
 So to say, to atone for myself, and to earn for her the empathy, at least, of a few discerning readers, I self-published it, in which some have found freshness - “it’s a refreshing surprise to discover that the story will not trace a fall into disaster for Roopa, given that many writers might have habitually followed that course with a wife who strays into extramarital affairs” – for, after all, Raja Rao famously goads the deviant Roopa to love Sathyam too to make him happy.

 Who said the novel is dead; 'Benign Flame' raises the bar.

-Domain of the Devil - A Satire on Indian English Publishing https://bulususmurthy.blogspot.com/2019/09/domain-of-devil-satire-on-indian.html
+Domain of the Devil - A Satire on Indian English Publishing

 Labels: , , , , ,